theKashey/react-prerendered-component/README.md

 ### Additional API
 1. `ServerSideComponent` - component to be rendered only on server.
 Basically this is PrerenderedComponent with `live=false`
 2. `ClientSideComponent` - component to be rendered only on client.
 Some things are not subject for SSR.
+`ClientSideComponent` would not be initially rendered with `hydrated` prop enabled
 3. `thisIsServer(flag)` - override server/client flag
 4. `isThisServer()` - get current environment.